oprypin/crsfml/docs/api/graphics.md

 Create the vertex buffer

-Creates the vertex buffer and allocates enough graphics memory to hold \p vertex_count vertices.
+Creates the vertex buffer and allocates enough graphics memory to hold *vertex_count* vertices.
 Any previously allocated memory is freed in the process.

-In order to deallocate previously allocated memory pass 0 as \p vertex_count.
+In order to deallocate previously allocated memory pass 0 as *vertex_count*.
 Don't forget to recreate with a non-zero value when graphics memory should be allocated again.

 * *vertex_count* - Number of vertices worth of memory to allocate